rjferguson21/big-bang/charter/packages/istio/Architecture.md

 ### Healthchecks

-The Iron Bank/Registry1 Istio Dockerfiles include healthchecks for all images and the Big Bang Istio Helm Chart includes readiness and liveness probes in its deployment:
+The Iron Bank/Registry1 Istio Dockerfiles include healthchecks for all images.

 ### Dependant Packages